Our services are available as usual

 Thus your payments will go up and down in line with the rate changes, except where the BoE base rate goes below the tracker floor.

 By making overpayments to your mortgage account, you can improve your flexibility when it comes to underpaying in the future.
 Any overpayments you make during each calendar year, within your product’s annual overpayment allowance, will contribute to and build up an overpayment reserve.
 For example, if you have an overpayment allowance of £10,000 over the course of a year and make a £1,000 overpayment in one month, you can use the £1,000 to pay reduced monthly payments at any time up to the value of the credit balance you have built up, provided all of your accounts are up to date.
 So if you find you want some flexibility with your monthly payments for a few months, your overpayment reserve can cover your monthly payments, or allow you to ‘underpay’ to reduce your monthly mortgage payment.
+For more information please see our underpayments support page.

 The charge for obtaining a valuation report of a property, also known as a valuation cost.
 Usually the fee increases with the value of the property.